mbahvw/kit-katacoda-scenarios/kubectl-advance/step4.md

 `kubectl pod-dive $POD`{{execute}}`

-The above output shows a nice pod resource tree (node, namespace, type of resource, etc,).
+The above output shows a nice pod resource tree (node, namespace, type of resource, etc.).

 We can also display all the images in all namespaces:

 `kubectl images -A`{{execute}}

-Let's aslo explore the `access-matrix` plug-in, which is handy when looking for a RBAC Access matrix for Kubernetes resources:
+Let's also explore the `access-matrix` plug-in, which is handy when looking for a RBAC Access matrix for Kubernetes resources:

 `kubectl access-matrix`{{execute}}

 Finally, let's revisit the context plugin:

 `kubectl ctx`{{execute}}

 In the intermediate scenario, we used the `kubectx` plugin, which is just an alias to the `kubectl ctx` command.

 The non-plugin alternative is to run this command to switch between context: